ApiLogicServer/API_Fiddle/readme.md

 &nbsp;

 APIs must ensure that updates adhere to business rules: **multi-table derivations and constraints**.
-Such business logic is critical, and often constitutes **nearly half the code**.
+Such business logic is not only critical, it's extensive: it often constitutes **nearly half the code**.

 API Logic Server enables you to declare **spreadsheet-like rules** for multi-table derivations and constraints, extensible with Python.
 Just as a spreadsheet simplifies financial analysis, these **rules are 40X more concise than code.**